brian-carroll/blog/published/2021-unboxed-values.md

 There are two main ways to do this

 ### Least significant bit flag
 If we don't mind reducing the size of an `Int` to 31 bits instead of 32, we can use the lowest bit as the "unboxed" flag.
-This is [what OCaml does](https://dev.realworldocaml.org/runtime-memory-layout.html) for all integers, and [what v8 does](https://github.com/thlorenz/v8-perf/blob/master/data-types.md#efficiently-representing-values-and-tagging) for "small integers".
+This is [what OCaml does](https://dev.realworldocaml.org/runtime-memory-layout.html) for all integers, and [what v8 does](https://github.com/thlorenz/v8-perf/blob/master/data-types.md#efficiently-representing-values-and-tagging) for JavaScript numbers that it decides are "small integers".

 This technique takes advantage of the fact that pointers are always going to be even-numbered addresses anyway.
 It's standard practice to align everything in memory to 32-bit or 64-bit address boundaries, because the hardware works more efficiently that way.